Have you been looking for a quick and easy macrame tutorial? I’ve got a great one for you!

 Seriously, I feel like it barely counts as macrame because the knots are mostly overhand knots, but it still looks so boho awesome with all that dramatic fringe!

-It’s finally starting to warm up outside a bit and after all this being stuck inside due to the stupid virus that won’t be named, I’m so ready for it!
+It’s finally starting to warm up outside a bit and after all this being stuck inside for so long, I’m ready for it!

 Lately I’ve been all about DIY home decor, especially with a boho vibe, and this plant hanger is the perfect quick way to incorporate that style into your home.